 - The easiest way to identify good influencers is to look for those who discuss and feature your competitors.
 Tube search will work, and you can also filter by channel size to find the sweet spot.

-- There are some great tools for identifying and communicating with influencers.
+- There are several effective tools for identifying and engaging with influencers.
 Take a look at Keymailer, Lurkit and Woovit.

 Pre-Event Media and Influencer Outreach